nl-design-system/web-component-poc/documentation/contributing-css.md

 }
 ```

-## Include fallback values for some CSS variables
+## Include fallback values for CSS variables so making a theme is less time consuming

 If you allow customization for a property with CSS variables, it can be convenient to have a fallback value so you don't have to specify _every_ custom property to make the theme work.